1. Hell and Punishment: Eternal, Conscious Torment

 Alternative interpretation: This is not a description of hell at the final judgment.
 The undying worms and unquenchable fire are not consuming zombies, but corpses, and corpses are dead.
 They do not feel conscious punishment, so the “C” in ECT is denied.
 Eventually worms and fire consume their victims and finish their grim job, so the “E” is also denied (see Mark 9:42-48, below, for a fuller alternative interpretation).

-Dan.
-12:2-3:
+Daniel 12:2-3:

 Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
 Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.
 (Dan.
 12:2-3)

 Alternative interpretation: “Everlasting contempt” is what the living feel towards the wicked, not what the wicked feel.
 Further, the final punishment of them is unclear here.
-In comparison, in Jer.
-23:40, the “perpetual [‘olam] shame” is upon Israel for the conquest of Judah by the Babylonians, and this shame shall not be forgotten.
+In comparison, in Jeremiah 23:40, the “perpetual [‘olam] shame” is upon Israel for the conquest of Judah by the Babylonians, and this shame shall not be forgotten.
 In that sense the contempt and shame are “everlasting”—but only in the minds of the living.
 The same may be said of Daniel 12:2-3.
 Also, the “many” who will rise to suffer contempt is not the same as “everyone,” so the passage does not match John 5:28-29, which talks about the final resurrection, when everyone will rise.
 Therefore, there is no thought of ECT in hell in Daniel 12:2-3 (or in Jer.
 23:40).

 See my post and a look at Hebrew and Greek lexicons: